a50397/idea-hub/README.md

 ### Options Endpoint

-- `GET /api/options` - Authenticated: consolidated runtime UI flags for the app, as `{ mailEnabled, ssoShowLogout }` (any logged-in user). `mailEnabled` (outbound mail effectively enabled) drives the per-idea notify toggle; `ssoShowLogout` (`SSO_SHOW_LOGOUT`) re-exposes the in-app logout button for SSO users.
-Exposes only these two booleans — no admin configuration.
+- `GET /api/options` - Authenticated: consolidated runtime UI flags for the app, as `{ mailEnabled, webexEnabled, ssoShowLogout }` (any logged-in user). `mailEnabled` / `webexEnabled` (channel effectively enabled) together drive the per-idea notify toggle — it appears when at least one is true; `ssoShowLogout` (`SSO_SHOW_LOGOUT`) re-exposes the in-app logout button for SSO users.
+Exposes only these booleans — no admin configuration.

 ### Ideas Endpoints